 I know, it seems kind of weird that I’m posting this 5 Minute Nacho Cheese Sauce recipe the day after the super bowl.
 But, the reason I made this nacho cheese sauce has nothing to do with the super bowl and everything to do with the fact that I have just had a crappy week. :) After a series of unfortunate events and two recipe flops, I had an, “Ugh, I give up.
 Just give me some chips and nacho cheese.” moment.

-Here are a few tips to help make sure your nacho cheese is a success:
+Here are a few tips to help make sure your nacho cheese sauce is a success:

 - Make sure to cook the flour in the butter for one minute.
 This helps cook out the “floury” flavor.